-• Stop the task if it runs longer than (min) ?
+• Stop task if it has been running longer than (min) ?

 After the specified time period expires, the task is stopped automatically, whether it is completed or not.

 Enable this option if you want to interrupt (or stop) tasks that take too long to execute.